jamiemkass/jamiemkass.github.io/_pages/talks.md

 *Oral Presentations*

 Investigating effects of land-use change on insect community seasonality with high-frequency biodiversity monitoring data.
 Environmental Science and Informatics Workshop 2025: Science for a Changing World.
 Okinawa Institute of Science and Technology Graduate University.
-9 September, 2025.
+9 September, 2025. *Invited*

 Implementation and accessibility of modeling methods for production of Essential Biodiversity Variables.
 11th EAFES (East Asian Federation of Ecological Societies) International Congress.
 Symposium: Mobilizing regional efforts to conceptualize and craft Essential Biodiversity Variables for East Asia.
 20 July, 2025. *Organizer*